 A highlight of any trip to Geelong is a stroll along cosmopolitan Pakington Street.
-Either end of the three kilometre-long thoroughfare has its own distinctive heartbeat, from the northern end’s High Street-style shopping and cafes, to the upmarket boutiques and cool crafts waiting to be discovered at the ‘river’ end.
+Either end of the three-kilometre-long thoroughfare has its own distinctive heartbeat, from the northern end’s High Street-style shopping and cafes, to the upmarket boutiques and cool crafts at the ‘river’ end.

 Pakington Street, Geelong West